According to Peter Drucker, one voice emerges with a clarity that cuts through the clutter in business wisdom.

 Enron, once named Fortune's most innovative company six years in a row, exemplifies how innovation can drive business success.
 However, it also serves as a cautionary tale about the pitfalls of profit maximization.

 This prepared mind doesn’t forecast the future; it thrives in its unpredictability.
-It also emphasizes the importance of focusing on core competencies, ensuring that companies do not overextend themselves beyond their specific areas of expertise.
+It also emphasizes the importance of focusing on core competencies, ensuring that companies do not overextend themselves beyond their specific areas of expertise and instead act on business insight derived from interpreting data and customer behavior.

 It’s not a crystal ball but a toolkit equipped with the essentials for navigating the uncharted waters of entrepreneurship.